 - What kind of state employer tax will I owe?

 If you hire employees, you’ll have to pay employer taxes.
 While some taxes are paid directly to the federal government, other state taxes apply.
 First and foremost, you will need to register for unemployment insurance.
 In the event that you terminate an employment contract with one of your employees, you’ll need to utilize such insurance, which is handled through the Texas Workforce Commission (TWC).
 These taxes are due on a quarterly basis.

 - How much will my sales and usage taxes be?

 If your LLC will be selling products to prospective customers, you will need to collect and pay sales tax.
 This is a rather easy concept to understand.
 Any product you sell will include a sales tax.
 Therefore, you will collect the tax and subsequently pay sales taxes periodically for those goods sold.
 You can register for a sales tax permit online, through the mail, or apply in person at a CPA field office.

 If you plan on conducting business outside of Texas, you might need to register your LLC in each state.
 Check with each state’s Secretary of State website for additional details on whether or not registration is necessary, as well as any other requirements and fees that may apply in order to conduct business in those states.
 Be mindful that something as insignificant as soliciting business in another state (or even through the internet) can amount to doing business in that state.

 If you are ready to create your Texas entity, and have questions regarding what types of reports you may need to file, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.